 When Does a Bioreactor Make Sense to Use?

 Now, a few very green minded growers I’ve spoken to have challenged the wisdom of using a leaf mulcher and going through all this effort to chop woody material and build compost, when microbes will eventually break it leaves down anyway.
 I agree that microbes will do the job in time.
-If all farms were currently using permaculture approaches on quality land today, and if all sites were free of environmental threats that inhibit plant growth, I would agree that this approach may not be necessary.
-My goal is to provide tools that work in the real world and meet the grower where he or she is at.
+If all farms were currently using proper organic, permaculture, or regenerative approaches on quality land today, and if all sites were free of environmental threats that inhibit plant growth, I would agree that a bioreactor may be more work than is necessary.
+But the point of the bioreactor is not to simply build compost.
+The point is to build a living culture of beneficial microbes, capable of supporting plant growth, soil health, and crop nutrition.
 A composting bioreactor makes sense to maintain on any site that may be prone to pests, disease, heat waves, or unexpected cold spells that challenge plant growth.
 Why?
 Because bioactive compost is a necessary ingredient for making compost teas rich in minerals, fungi and bacteria.
 These compost teas can increase plant resistance and resilience to stress.